One reported dead after North Canterbury crash

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Emergency services were called to the crash on Tram Rd near Swannanoa about 7.29am on Tuesday.
+Emergency services were called to the crash on Tram Rd about 7.29am on Tuesday.

 A St John spokesman said the service is still at the scene and could not comment on the extent of the injuries.